 2 Research design

 This paper describes a tool that facilitates a classical ML pipeline focused on hate speech detection.
 The source code is freely available online7.
 To this end, we provide a typical ML pipeline, including well-known steps such as tuning different ML algorithms and applying resampling schemes.
 In addition, we have made use of GNU-Make-like project management tools to improve reproducibility and usability, see details below.
 The results of the analyses facilitated by this project could be summarised with plots such as Figure 1.
-Next we describe the design ideas of this project.
+Next, we describe the design ideas of this project.

 Figure 1: Hate speech proxies based on Tweets to German politicians